xolox/python-deb-pkg-tools/README.rst

 .. image:: https://coveralls.io/repos/xolox/python-deb-pkg-tools/badge.png?branch=master
    :target: https://coveralls.io/r/xolox/python-deb-pkg-tools?branch=master

-`deb-pkg-tools` is a Python package that helps writing software that builds Debian packages or queries the system for package/version information.
-The primary use case is to automate builds.
+The Python package `deb-pkg-tools` is a collection of functions to build and inspect `Debian binary packages`_ and repositories of binary packages.
+Its primary use case is to automate builds.

-The Python package `deb-pkg-tools` is a collection of functions to work with Debian packages and repositories.
-Some of those functions have a command line interface (see below) because they're very convenient to use in shell scripts, while other functions are meant to be called directly from Python code.
-It's currently tested on cPython 2.6, 2.7, 3.4 and 3.5 and PyPy (2.7).
+Some of the functionality is exposed in the command line interface (documented below) because it's very convenient to use in shell scripts, while other functionality is meant to be used as a Python API.
+The package is currently tested on cPython 2.6, 2.7, 3.4 and 3.5 and PyPy (2.7).

 Please note that `deb-pkg-tools` is quite opinionated about how Debian binary packages should be built and it enforces some of these opinions on its users.